 If you and your doctor agree that your risk for CPD is low, then you can work together with your midwife or doula to plan for a vaginal delivery.

-The medical team, midwife or doula can help with changing the baby’s position within the pelvis during the birthing process.
-And, some physicians prescribe medication to help speed up the labor process.
+The medical team, midwife, or doula can help with changing the baby’s position within the pelvis during the birthing process.
+Some physicians also prescribe medication to help speed up the labor process.

 Issues That Can Result from CPD